openjustice-in/ecourts/README.md

 >You may copy, distribute and modify the software as long as you track changes/dates in source files.
 Any modifications to this code must also be made available under the GPL along with build & install instructions.

-## Documentation

-- Canonical link for the project is <https://captnemo.in/ecourts/>.
-- General guidance is available via `ecourts --help` or `ecourts cmd --help`.
-- Python documentation is available at [captnemo.in/ecourts/src](https://captnemo.in/ecourts/src/).